Strobesstrobes

 What is the difference between WSTG and ASVS?

-Does WSTG cover API testing?
+Does WSTG cover API and GraphQL testing?

 Can you automate the WSTG?